Torchlight Parade

-The Torchlight Parade is the finale in a long series of parades around the greater Seattle area under the auspices of Seafair, a Seattle summertime celebration.
-The parade is one of the original Seafair events dating to the 1950 centennial celebration.
-The first parade was held on August 12, 1950, in the afternoon, as the Seafair Grande Parade.
+The Torchlight Parade is the longest of a series of parades around the greater Seattle area in the U.S. state of Washington.
+It is under the auspices of Seafair, a Seattle summertime celebration.
+The parade is one of the original Seafair events dating to the 1950 centennial celebration; the first parade was held on August 12, 1950, in the afternoon, as the Seafair Grande Parade.

 The Torchlight Parade is usually held on either the last Saturday in July or the first Saturday in August.
-The parade starts in the evening, close to dusk, which gives it the name.
+Traditionally, the parade started in the evening, close to dusk, which gave it the name.
 Because of the dark, participants are encouraged to include creative uses of light and luminescent devices in their display.
-The parade draws an estimated crowd of over 300,000 people each year.
+The parade draws an estimated crowd of up to 300,000 people each year.
 Some of those wanting a prime viewing location arrive the night before with couches, rugs, and portable refrigerators.